Redmine and OpenProject

 OpenProject is commercial, runs on Linux only (this maybe is not a problem), uses only PostgreSQL; they abandoned MySQL.

 Maybe you have to search for commercial successors of Redmine, not of ChiliProject.

-RE: Redmine and OpenProject - Added by Greg Lewsza 11 months ago
+RE: Redmine and OpenProject - Added by Greg Lewsza over 1 year ago